What does a Information Systems Security Manager do?

 - Cons:

-- Constant need to stay updated on new threats
+- Constant need to stay updated with the latest threats and technologies

 What is the job outlook for a Information Systems Security Manager?